francescomucio/tee-as-transformation/docs/user-guide/data-quality-tests.md

 ## Test Definition Formats

-Tests can be defined in multiple formats depending on whether they need parameters or severity overrides.
+Tests can be defined in multiple formats depending on whether they need parameters or severity configuration.
 Tests can be applied at both the **column level** (within a column definition) and the **table level** (at the model root).

 ### Simple String Format